pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 represent on your PyPI landing page.
 These classifiers also allow users to sort through packages by version of python they support, categories and more.
 ```

-:::{tip} A more indepth overview of pyproject.toml files
+:::{tip} A more in-depth overview of pyproject.toml files

 [Our guidebook page has a more in depth overview of this file](../package-structure-code/pyproject-toml-python-package-metadata/)
 :::